 The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The asset allocation was changed with effect from 1 October 2015.
-The pie charts below shows the Scheme's asset allocation strategy with effect from 1 October 2015 and the previous asset allocation strategy.
+The pie chart below shows the Scheme's current asset allocation strategy.
+This strategy came into effect on 1 June 2011.

 See our website, www.npf.co.nz, and the Scheme trust deed for more information about your Scheme.